Green recovery: United States

+United Kingdom

-In the UK, the government proposed "a green and resilient recovery," and announced £3 billion in funding for building renovations in July.
+In the UK, the government proposed "a green and resilient recovery," and announced £3 billion in funding for building renovations in July 2020.
 By contrast, in early July, an academic and think tank group proposed a "Green Recovery Act" that targeted nine fields: transport, energy generation, agriculture, fossil fuels, local government, international agreement, finance and corporate governance, employment, and investment.
-This established duties on all public bodies and regulators to end use of fossil fuels "as fast as technologically practicable," with strict exceptions if absent technical alternatives.
+This established duties on all public bodies and regulators to end the use of fossil fuels "as fast as technologically practicable," with strict exceptions if absent technical alternatives.

+Europe

-In June 2020, the German government pledged a green recovery with funding of €40 billion (£36 billion or US$45 billion) as part of a €130 billion recovery package.
+In June 2020, the German government pledged a green recovery with funding of €40 billion as part of a €130 billion recovery package.

 In July 2020, the European Council agreed to a recovery fund of €750 billion, branded Next Generation EU (NGEU).
-An overall climate target of 30% will apply to the total amount of expenditure from the NGEU in compliance with the Paris climate agreement.
+An overall climate target of 30% would apply to the total amount of expenditure from the NGEU in compliance with the Paris climate agreement.

+Africa

+A comprehensive plan has been proposed to help Africa recover from the COVID-19 crisis and address the challenges of climate change.
+The plan focuses on key areas such as food security, water access, and resilient infrastructure.
+By empowering female farmers, leveraging technology, improving water governance, and investing in sustainable infrastructure, Africa can become more resilient and prosperous.
+Learning from past pandemics, it is crucial to take a fresh approach and prioritize sustainable investments for a better future.
+Implementing these recommendations will create a stronger Africa, capable of tackling future challenges and achieving economic recovery.

+Globally

 In February 2021, commentators such as the Council on Foreign Relations noted that other major economies such as China, India, and the European Union had begun "implementing some of the policies envisioned by the Green New Deal."